neiderm/pgge/README.md

 - bullet world entire game lifetime ?

 Issues:
-- back-in-from-resume is "bumping" the player model (is there a physics body on camera?)

 - SelectScreen position models  needs offset to look right because models have differnt centers
 - make test objects conditional on bogus feature (on "test" Screen only)
-- more wonky keys? from "pause", "resume" when target in-site, (should not "shoot") ... check "from Exit, (key down i.e. back-up into the exit panel) and key-down goes to menu-screen (preferences already hi-lited)
-- rigs to use "nodes" model for all
+- rigs to use "nodes" model for all ...
+- ... and player rig explosion is stalling on model reload of separate nodes model-
 - wonky camera falling (apply more filter on trackerSB ) ... should be "lazier" (camera flipping has to do with settingt the tracker vector when rolling from side to side

-Models Used Info
+Assets Used Info

 Jeep Renegade 5 doors compact SUV 2016 https://www.cgtrader.com/free-3d-models/car/suv/jeep-renegade-a-5-doors-compact-suv-from-2016
-credit: Jose-Bronze (Icense Note: "Royalty Free License")
+credit: Jose-Bronze (Icense Note: "Royalty Free License") Import 3DS

-Import 3DS
 - unpack the archive and image files, import .3ds
 - import .3ds, leave default 'y forward' 'z up'